"SEABROOK 1977 is an invaluable historical document."

 The video vividly documents the unfolding events as people march with banners and backpacks across the tidal marshes onto the construction site, erect a colorful tent city, and conduct on-site negotiations with the governor and police.
 After the mass arrests at the nuclear site, the scene changes to inside the armories, where the video follows the extraordinary experiences of the largest group of U.S. citizens incarcerated since the Vietnam war protests.

-SEABROOK 1977 tells the story of this seminal event of 1970's environmental activism and shows people making history from the grassroots.
+SEABROOK 1977 tells the story of this seminal event of 1970's environmental activism.

 "SEABROOK 1977 is an invaluable historical document.
 It portrays one of those events in American history omitted from our textbooks but which is an important part of the ongoing struggle of the people in this country for a healthy society.
 The film manages to capture not only the sights of an extraordinary action, but the voices of ordinary people expressing their most personal feelings about one of the critical issues of our time."